-Interacting with others may create particular challenges for young children with ASD.
+Interacting with others may create particular challenges for young children with an Autism Spectrum Disorder (ASD).
 Initially they may not show interest in others and if play skills are present it may be to play alongside others rather than with others.
 For success in the school years, development of basic interaction skills, play skills and coping mechanisms are necessary.
 If your young child with ASD has an associated learning disability such as Intellectual Disability(ID) or Attention Deficit Hyper Activity Disorder(ADHD) their ability to interact with others may require extra supports.

-During your child’s early years, help to get them ready for the school years, by practicing the following developmental skills.
+During your child’s early years, help to get them ready for kindergarten and the school years, by practicing the following developmental skills.

 Playing simple games

 Skills to encourage: Smiling, reaching for the person or toward object in a game eg. rolling a ball between yourself and your child

 Skills to encourage: Create play opportunities with same age children and act out what is required with them, make short statements ‘wave to Sam’ ‘Sam is smiling’

 Skills to encourage: Say ‘Do you want to play?’ or act out taking a toy toward another child to show how to initiate play